Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Recovering Fast Transforms

-The product of all the $B_{N/2^k}$ matrices on the left is called a \emph{butterfly} matrix, and each factor $B_{N/2^k}$ is a $2\times2$ block matrix of diagonal matrices called a \emph{butterfly factor}.
+} The product of all the $B_{N/2^k}$ matrices on the left is called a \emph{butterfly matrix}, and each factor $B_{N/2^k}$ is a $2\times2$ block matrix of diagonal matrices called a \emph{butterfly factor}.
 Figure~\ref{fig:butterfly_matrices} illustrates the sparsity pattern of the structured butterfly factors.
-One can also combine the block of permutation matrices on the right to obtain one permutation called the \emph{bit-reversal permutation}, which sorts the indices by the reverse of their binary representation (e.g.\ $[0, \dots, 7] \to [0, 4, 2, 6, 1, 5, 3, 7]$).
+One can also combine the product of permutation matrices on the right to obtain a single permutation called the \emph{bit-reversal permutation}, which sorts the indices by the reverse of their binary representation (e.g.\ $[0, \dots, 7] \to [0, 4, 2, 6, 1, 5, 3, 7]$).

 Other transforms have similar recursive structure but differ in the entries of $B_{N/2^k}$, and in the permutation.
 For example, the DCT involves separating the even and the odd indices, and then reversing the second half (e.g., $[0, 1, 2, 3] \to [0, 2, 1, 3] \to [0, 2, 3, 1]$).